linuxacademy/content-comptia-casp/docs/risk-management/topics_outline.md

 **SOX**

-Sarbanes Oxley (SOX) is a U.S. law that set new or expanded requirements for all U.S. publicly traded companies' boards, management and public accounting firms.
+Sarbanes Oxley (SOX) is a US law that set new or expanded requirements for all US publicly traded companies' boards, management, and public accounting firms.
 A number of provisions of the Act also apply to privately held companies, such as the willful destruction of evidence to impede a federal investigation.

 **GLBA**